 David Reich agrees, “The Khoe-san are such a genetically distinctive people,” (phys.org).

 British Science Journalist (NatGeo, The Atlantic) Ed Yong calls the KhoeSan “one of the oldest human groups on the planet.”

 Computational biologist Dr. Adam Siepel of Cold Spring Harbor Laboratory puts the origins of the KhoeSan as far back as 200,000 years ago: [they are] “quite an old population.”
 Siepel noted in a 2017 lecture that another genetics team, “estimated that a date for the split of the San [from] other African populations might be 260,000 years ago.”

 Some such as Dutch science writer R.C.
 Camphausen have even suggested that these Africans may indeed be the only remaining pure-breed “100 percent Homo sapiens.”

 Geneticist Dr. Shi Huang points to a study on SNPs (single nucleotide polymorphisms) from 2010 covered by National Geographic: “All of the Bushmen had a version of the vitamin D receptor that is associated with denser bones and three of them have a variant linked to better sprinting performance.
 Some of the SNPs grant the carrier the ability to taste bitter plant chemicals…to avoid toxic plants.
 One of !Gubi’s variants could allow him to break down foreign substances or resist parasites.”

 The Mbuti and other related tribes such as the Mbenga and Twa, sometimes referred to collectively as Bayakas, have rather unique archaic lineage.
 They are best known for their unusually small stature.
-Their population in Central Africa is estimated to be around 600,000.
+Their population in central and western Africa is estimated to be around 600,000.

 A research paper in 2011, “Genetic Evidence for Archaic Admixture in Africa,” by multiple researchers affiliated with the Univ. of Arizona found: